greenelab/czi-seed-rfa/manuscript.md

 while ignoring noise and each dimension aligns to interpretable biological processes.

-For the Human Cell Atlas (HCA), low-dimensional representations enable efficient search and transformation, with the benefits becoming particularly pronounced as the number of cells and tissues becomes large.
+Our seem network aims to develop low-dimensional representations to enable efficient search and transformation of HCA data, with the benefits becoming particularly pronounced as the number of cells and tissues becomes large.
 Our **__central hypothesis__** is that these approaches will enable search at the tissue and cell level of biologically-meaningful features, categorization and transformation (e.g., from